 - Associate Degree Nursing/RN: The Associate Degree Nursing Program at Panola College provides high quality education to individuals in the community seeking a career as a registered nurse and promotes the transition of the Licensed Vocational Nurse into the role of the professional nurse.
 Upon completion of the course of study, the student is prepared to take the National Council Licensure examination (NCLEX-RN) for licensure as a registered nurse.
-The program is offered online (18 months) as well as face-to-face (2 years).
+The program is offered face-to-face (24 months) and as a hybrid (online and face-to-face) for LVNs (12 months).

 - Vocational Nursing (LVN): The Vocational Nursing Program is committed to the preparation of individuals who will assume the role of licensed vocational nurse and collaborate with the registered professional nurse and other health care professionals in the delivery of quality health care.
 The program is offered in Carthage and Center and takes one year to complete.